jwadams75/Coursera_Getting_and_Cleaning_Data_Course_Project/README.md

 ## Files
 CodeBook.MD: A code book that describes the variables, the data, and any transformations or work performed to clean up the data.

-r_analysis.R: Contains the code to complete the five tasks for the project.
+run_analysis.R: Contains the code to complete the five tasks for the project.
 The file can be run in R by importing the file.

 tidy_data.txt: The output file generated from the fifth step of the project.